google/osdfir-infrastructure/README.md

 # osdfir-infrastructure

-This repository contains deployment scripts that will help you bootstrap a Kubernetes cluster and deploy Google Open Source DFIR tools to it, including Turbinia and Timesketch.
+This repository contains a set of Helm charts and deployment scripts that can be used to deploy Open Source Digital Forensics & Incident Response tools to a Kubernetes cluster.
+This is still early stages of development, but please stay tuned for instructions on how to install our official release.
+I look forward to sharing what is in store with the community soon!